Tax Enquiry and Investigation Victories

 We will take the worry out of dealing with H M Revenue and Customs on your behalf.

 We have never failed to challenge Revenue and Customs Officers, and always secure a satisfactory cost effective agreement for our clients.

-The following are a few of the taxation cases which were handled successfully by our Principal James Wright-Anderson – BA (Hons), MBA(Durham), PGCE, ACMA, FAIA, FCCA, CA (J).
+The following are just a few of the tax enquiry and investigation cases which were handled successfully by our Principal James Wright-Anderson – BA (Hons), MBA(Durham), PGCE, ACMA, FAIA, FCCA, FCA(J).

 TAX CASE #1 INCOME TAX:

 Inspector of Taxes accepts defeat at re-opened General Commissioner’s Appeal with savings of £18627.11

 Summary of Case: June 1991